 We generate revenues primarily from the sale of solar module products, consisting of standard solar modules, specialty solar modules, solar system kits and products.
 Solar module products accounted for 98.2%, 98.7% and 93.7% of our net revenues in 2008, 2009 and 2010, respectively.
 In 2010, we started a new line of business, the sale of solar system kits, which contributed 5.2% of our net revenues.
 We continue to explore value-added services to purchasers of solar systems or solar power projects, including project finance, EPC contracting and investment activities.
 We believe this will help us to improve our solar module market penetration by the addition of a sales channel and possibly increase our margins from the associated value-added services, such as systems integration and sales of packages or kits of solar power project components.
-The main factors affecting our net revenues are net of business tax, VAT, returns and exchanges.
+The main factors affecting our net revenues include average selling prices per watt and unit volume shipped, which depend on product supply and demand.
+Our net revenues are net of business tax, VAT, returns and exchanges.